 Available in Classic and VPC

-This chapter describes how to use Effective Log Search & Analytics NELO Log4j2 SDK.
+This chapter explains how to use the Effective Log Search & Analytics Log4j2 SDK.
 NELO is the project code name for Effective Log Search & Analytics.

-After unzip the file, add the path to the core module and log4j2 module to <systemPath>.
+After extracting the compressed file, add the paths of the core module and the log4j2 module to <systemPath>.

 <dependencies>